-South Korea: Value added in the services sector as percent of GDP: For that indicator, The World Bank provides data for South Korea from 1965 to 2015.
-The average value for South Korea during that period was 53.27 percent with a minumum of 39.33 percent in 1965 and a maximum of 61.21 percent in 2008.
+South Korea: Value added in the services sector as percent of GDP: For that indicator, The World Bank provides data for South Korea from 1960 to 2016.
+The average value for South Korea during that period was 50.87 percent with a minumum of 31.65 percent in 1964 and a maximum of 61.21 percent in 2008.
 See the global rankings for that indicator or use the country comparator to compare trends over time.